 After you are done cleaning up the beach because you love the Earth and the environment, untie your anchors.

 Invite everyone back on the boat and move them toward the end of the boat.
 This is important because it transfers all the weight to the back of the boat.
-This way it will be much easier to get back in the water.
+This way, it will be much easier to get back in the water.

 Ask a couple of friends once more to help you out by pushing the boat away from the beach.
 At the same time, you can turn the engine on and hit that reverse gear.
 Make sure you don’t hit anything with your prop though, don’t ruin a nice day.

 Beaching a pontoon can seem intimidating at first.
-However, don’t be afraid to take advantage of this great aspect to pontooning!
+However, don’t be afraid to take advantage of this great aspect of pontooning!
 While other boats need to avoid such areas, pontoon boats can pull ashore and let you move to land activities in a jiffy.

 I hope this was informative enough to give you the confidence you need.
-Summer months are almost here, get ready to beach your boat.
+Summer months are almost here; get ready to beach your boat.